machineily/Pandemic-Pulse-NYC/README.md

 # big-data-project

+Comparison_between_ridership_and_infected.ipynb was used for projectdraft

-All codes are used to generate data & graph for the project
+All other files are used to generate data & graph for the project